hololinked-dev/hololinked/README.md

 As a novice, you have a requirement to control and capture data from your hardware, say in your electronics or science lab, and you want to show the data in a dashboard, provide a PyQt GUI or run automated scripts, `hololinked` can help.
 Even for isolated desktop applications or a small setup without networking, one can still separate the concerns of the tools that interact with the hardware & the hardware itself.

 If you are a web developer or an industry professional looking for a web standards compatible (high-speed) IoT runtime, `hololinked` can be a decent choice.
 By conforming to [W3C Web of Things](https://www.w3.org/WoT/), one can expect a consistent API and flexible bidirectional message flow to interact with your devices, irrespective of the underlying protocol.
-Currently HTTP & ZMQ are supported.
+Currently HTTP, MQTT & ZMQ are supported.
 See [Use Cases Table](#use-cases-table).

 This implementation is based on RPC, built ground-up in python keeping both the latest web technologies and python principles in mind.